State law · Arizona

 Are e-bikes legal in Arizona?

 Yes.
-E-bikes are legal in Arizona under ARS §28-101, which divides them into Class 1, Class 2, and Class 3 — adopted by HB 2266 (2018).
+E-bikes are legal in Arizona under ARS §28-101 and §28-819, which divide them into Class 1, Class 2, and Class 3 — adopted by HB 2266 (2018).
 All three classes are street-legal statewide.
 Bikes that exceed Arizona's 750 W or 28 mph envelope are classified as mopeds and require a Class M driver license + MVD registration.

 Do I need a license or registration to ride an e-bike in Arizona?